Shangshanderener/cse15l-lab-reports/Report5/lab-reports-5.md

 >
 > ![Image](png/3.png)
 >
 > Thank you very much!
-By comparing new output with my old output, I noticed that indeed my program is skipping lines.
-I realized that I don't have to call readLine() again at the end of while loop, because my while statement will call it when is running next iteration.
+After comparing new output with my old output, I noticed that indeed my program is skipping lines.
+I realized that I don't have to call readLine() again at the end of while loop, since my while statement will call it everytime when new iteration begins.

 **4. At the end, all the information needed about the setup including**